 The Master’s Thesis: The first program milestone is the master’s thesis (or more simply, the masters).
 The masters thesis is not a requirement of the Graduate School nor of the Department, but it is a requirement of the Quantitative Program.
 The masters typically represents a unique and novel research contribution to some topic within the quantitative sciences.
 The thesis can take many different forms ranging from analytic developments to computer simulation to advanced data analysis.
 The particular specification of the thesis is typically established between repeated meetings between the student and the primary advisor.

 Comprehensive Exam: The comprehensive exam (or “comps”) is the second academic milestone in the graduate training program in Quantitative Psychology.
-The exam consists of three written papers related to three specific topics, one of which is shared by all graduate students and two of which are selected by the student with guidance from the exam committee.
-There are three fixed dates on which the reading phase commences followed by three fixed dates on which the 28-day writing phase commences.
+The exam consists of three written papers related to three specific topics selected by the student with guidance from the exam committee.
+The reading phase may be no shorter than 1 month and no longer than 4 months and the writing phase is 28 days.
+Although there are no fixed dates when the reading or writing phase must begin, students must be mindful that committees are not active during the summer or University holidays or breaks.
 The written exam responses are evaluated by the committee as meeting requirements for pass with distinction, pass, or fail.
 If an exam is scored as pass with distinction or pass, the student is promoted to doctoral candidacy and proceeds to the final dissertation stage of the program.
 If an exam is scored as fail, the student may re-take the exam one time.

 Doctoral Dissertation: The doctoral dissertation is the capstone to graduate training.
 The intent and structure of the dissertation is very similar to that of the master’s project although is larger in scope and has much greater expectation for unique and novel contribution.
 The dissertation represents a unique and novel research contribution to some topic within the quantitative sciences.
 Like the masters, the dissertation can take many different forms ranging from analytic developments to computer simulation to advanced data analysis.
 However, there is much greater emphasis placed on novel developments and unique contributions.
 The particular specification of the thesis is typically established during repeated meetings between the student and the primary advisor and other faculty in the Lab as needed.